 Transfer Student Program

-Bellevue Massage School (BMS) accepts transfer students from both inside and outside of Washington State.
-As one of the few schools in Washington State that accepts transfer students, BMS has been helping massage therapists from all over the country since 1977.
+Bellevue Massage School accepts transfer students from both inside and outside of Washington State.
+As one of the few schools in Washington that offers a transfer student program, BMS has been helping massage therapists from all over the country since 1977.

 Licensing Requirements for Massage Therapists

 To become a "licensed massage practitioner" in Washington State, a person must fulfill the following criteria that is detailed at the Washington State Department of Health website.

 |Credentialing Requirement||Verification Documents|